johanschwemmer8-gif/studio/src/app/retailer-mvp/in-store-display/README.md

 -   **Collection Path**: `/inStoreConfigs`
 -   **Document ID**: Auto-generated unique ID.

-Each document in this collection represents a single content configuration that can be assigned to one or more displays.

 ### Document Fields

 | Field Name      | Type      | Description                                                                 |